Top 6 Reasons Why My Car Sounds Like a Lawn Mower (and How To Fix It)

 Safely raise the vehicle one tire at a time and slowly rotate the wheel to detect any metallic, crackling, or squeaking sounds.

 Alternatively, you can roll each wheel separately to assess for failing wheel bearings.
-If the wheels exhibit such noises, it indicates a broken wheel bearing that requires immediate replacement to restore proper function and ensure safe driving.
+If the wheels exhibit such noises, it indicates a broken wheel bearing.
+This requires immediate replacement to ensure safe driving.

 4. A Blown Head Gasket

-The head gasket is a critical component within your engine, tasked with sealing off the cylinders and preventing any leakage of coolant or engine oil to the outside.
+The head gasket is a critical component within your engine, tasked with sealing off the cylinders and preventing any coolant or engine oil from leaking.

-Considering the extreme operating conditions of an automobile engine, characterized by high temperatures, overheating can pose a significant risk of head gasket failure.
+Considering the extreme operating conditions of an automobile engine, overheating can pose a significant risk of head gasket failure.

 A blown head gasket can manifest as a lawnmower-like noise and may even threaten your hearing, as it can release hazardous gases into your vehicle's interior.

-Furthermore, a ruptured head gasket can adversely impact your vehicle's performance, resulting in reduced speed, potential engine failure, and costly repairs.
+Furthermore, a ruptured head gasket can adversely impact your vehicle's performance.
+It may reduce speed, cause potential engine failure, and lead to costly repairs.

 How To Fix It

-They will ensure that new gaskets are utilized in the repair process, meeting or surpassing the original manufacturer's specifications.
+They will use new gaskets that meet or surpass the original manufacturer's specifications.

-To prevent head gasket failure in your vehicle, it is advisable to diligently maintain the engine coolant at the appropriate level and ensure it is mixed according to the manufacturer's recommendations.
+To prevent head gasket failure in your vehicle, diligently maintain the engine coolant at the appropriate level.
+Mix it according to the manufacturer's recommendations.

 This proactive approach can help mitigate the risk of head gasket issues and safeguard the performance and longevity of your engine.